Star Trek (2009 film): Cast

 Chris Doohan, the son of the original Scotty, James Doohan, makes a cameo appearance in the transporter room.
-Pegg e-mailed Doohan about the role of Scotty, and the actor has promised him his performance "would be a complete tribute to his father".
+Pegg e-mailed Doohan about the role of Scotty, and the actor promised him his performance "would be a complete tribute to his father".
 Chris Doohan previously cameoed in Star Trek: The Motion Picture.
 Greg Grunberg has a vocal cameo as Kirk's alcoholic stepfather.
+Grunberg was up for the role of Olson but dropped out due to a scheduling conflict.
+Grunberg was also interested in playing Harry Mudd, who was in an early draft of the script.
 Brad William Henke filmed scenes in the role which were cut out.
+Diora Baird appears in a deleted scene as an Orion cadet that Kirk mistakes for Gaila.
 Star Trek: Enterprise star Dominic Keating also auditioned for the role.
-Grunberg was up for the role of Olson but dropped out due to a scheduling conflict.
-Grunberg was also interested in playing Harry Mudd, who was in an early draft of the script.
 Paul McGillion auditioned for Scotty, and he impressed producers enough that he was given another role as a 'Barracks Leader'.
+Abrams offered Ricky Gervais a role in the film, but he turned it down due to being unfamiliar with the series.
 James Cawley, producer and star of the webseries Star Trek: New Voyages, appears as a Starfleet officer, while Pavel Lychnikoff and Lucia Rijker play Romulans, Lychnikoff a Commander and Rijker a CO.
 W. Morgan Sheppard, who played a Klingon in Star Trek VI: The Undiscovered Country, appears in this film as the head of the Vulcan Science Council.
 Wil Wheaton, known for portraying Wesley Crusher on Star Trek: The Next Generation, was brought in, through urging by Greg Grunberg, to voice several of the other Romulans in the film.
 Star Trek fan and Carnegie Mellon University professor Randy Pausch (who died on July 25, 2008) cameoed as a Kelvin crew member, and has a line of dialogue.
 Majel Barrett, the widow of Star Trek creator Gene Roddenberry, reprised her role as the voice of the Enterprise's computer, which she completed two weeks before her death on December 18, 2008.
 The film was dedicated to her, as well as Gene, to whom the film was always going to be commemorated as a sign of respect.